Hear Me Out: Fusional Approaches for Audio Augmented Temporal Action Localization: Proposed Fusion Schemes

-Temporal Action Localisation can be formulated as the task of predicting start and end times $(t_{s},t_{e})$ and action label $a$ for each action in an untrimmed RGB video $V \in \mathbb{R}^{F \times 3 \times H \times W}$, where $F$ is the number of frames, $H$ and $W$ represent the frame height and width.
+\textbf{Processing stages in video-only {TAL}:} Temporal Action Localization can be formulated as the task of predicting start and end times $(t_{s},t_{e})$ and action label $a$ for each action in an untrimmed RGB video $V \in \mathbb{R}^{F \times 3 \times H \times W}$, where $F$ is the number of frames, $H$ and $W$ represent the frame height and width.
 Despite the architectural differences, state of the art TAL approaches typically consist of three stages: \textit{feature extraction}, \textit{proposal generation} and \textit{proposal refinement}.

 The \textit{feature extraction} stage transforms a video into a sequence of feature vectors corresponding to each visual modality (RGB and Flow).
 Specifically, the feature extractor operates on fixed size snippets $S \in \mathbb{R} ^{L \times C \times H \times W}$ and produces a feature vector $f \in \mathbb{R}^{d_v}$.
 Here, $C$ is the number of channels and $L$ is the number of frames in the snippet.
 This results in the feature vector sequence $F_v \in \mathbb{R}^{L_{v} \times d_v}$ mentioned above where $L_v$ is the number of snippets.
 This stage is shown as the component shaded green (containing $\mathbb{E}_v$) in Figure~\ref{fig:avfusion}.